preraulab/DYNAM-O/README.md

 For more comprehensive documentation see [this tutorial on the Prerau Lab site](https://prerau.bwh.harvard.edu/DYNAM-O/)

 ## Algorithm Summary
-Here we provide a brief summary of the steps for the TF-peak detection as well as for the SO-power histogram.
+Here we provide a brief summary of the steps for the TF peak detection as well as for the SO-power histogram.

 ### Transient Oscillation Detection
 Inputs: Raw EEG timeseries and Spectrogram of EEG timeseries